Franco97sassi/Franco97sassi/README.md

 - ⚡ Fun fact: ...
 -->
 # I'm Franco Sassi
-- I am Rosario, Santa Fe Argentina.
+- I am from Rosario, Santa Fe Argentina.
 I successfully completed the Full Stack Developer degree at CoderHouse in 2023.
-- I have been working for over 1 year as a front-end developer, creating visual interfaces, making responsive designs, and collaborating with back-end developers to integrate APIs.
+- I have been working for over 1 year as a Front-end developer, creating visual interfaces, making responsive designs, and collaborating with back-end developers to integrate APIs.

 ## Languages and Tools
 <div style="display:flex; align-items:center ;gap:10px;">